WilliamWang1721/LLMs-Code/docs/tools/web-fetch.md

 # Web Fetch Tool (`web_fetch`)

-This document describes the `web_fetch` tool for the Gemini CLI.
+This document describes the `web_fetch` tool for the LLMs Code.

 ## Description